Cyclic universe and uniform rate inflation in loop quantum cosmology: Introduction

 Loop quantum cosmology is an application of the canonical quantization methods of loop quantum gravity to cosmological spacetimes \cite{lqcreview1,lqcreview2}.
 Loop quantization reveals a microscopic and discrete underlying geometry for the spacetime whose dynamics is described by quantum difference equations.
 When applied to the FRW spacetime, it leads to a resolution of the big-bang singularity without requiring exotic matter fields or the violation of energy conditions, while also leading to a universal and Planckian upper bound on the energy density of the universe called the critical energy density, $\rho_c \approx 0.41 \rho_{\mathrm Pl}$ \cite{aps}.
 The cosmological singularity is found to be replaced by a quantum bounce in LQC which occurs at a finite volume when the universe reaches the critical energy density.
 Interestingly, an effective continuum description can be obtained for LQC spacetimes which incorporates the most important underlying quantum corrections to the dynamics and provides a convenient arena for phenomenological studies using differential equations.
 The quantum corrections lead to modified Friedmann and Raychaudhuri equations which describe the dynamics of the effective spacetime.
 This effective dynamics has been tested for various isotropic as well as anisotropic spacetimes to faithfully approximate the underlying quantum dynamics when starting from macroscopic initial conditions for states sharply peaked on classical trajectories \cite{Diener:2013uka}.
 Using the effective dynamics, it has been shown that the effective spacetimes of various isotropic and anisotropic models in loop quantum cosmology are free from all strong curvature singularities and geodesically complete irrespective of the choice of the matter content \cite{Singh:2009mz,Saini_thesis,Saini:2016vgo}.
+Further, the effective equations for the background spacetime have been found to approximate the underlying discrete geometry to a very high accuracy even in presence of cosmological perturbations in a loop quantized isotropic spacetime with a massive inflaton field \cite{AshtekarNeilson}.
+Nevertheless, the corrections in the Mukhanov-Sasaki equation for perturbations is non-negligible.
+Thus, effective dynamics has been extensively used to model the LQC background in studies of inflationary models embedded in an LQC background.
+The quantum corrections quickly die down as the energy density falls below Planckian values after the bounce.
+Thus, inflationary models of one's choice can be readily embedded in an LQC background spacetime with the bounce leaving only tiny effects in the post-bounce inflationary phase.
+Nevertheless, the combined effect of modified Friedmann equation describing the background as well as the corrections in the Mukhanov-Sasaki equation leave a distinct imprint in the CMB, which has been extensively studied in the literature.
 Loop quantized spacetimes have been extensively used in the previous decade to probe early universe physics in combination with both inflationary models as well as alternatives to inflation, leading to results consistent with current observations yet containing interesting predictions for future observations \cite{LQC_CMB}.
-In this work, we rely on the validity of the effective dynamics of LQC to study the early universe with a uniform rate inflaton field.
+In this work, we use the effective dynamics of LQC to study the early universe with a uniform rate inflaton field.